MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/resourcedictionary-and-xaml-resource-references.md

 ---
-Description: Explains how to define a ResourceDictionary element and keyed resources, and how XAML resources relate to other resources that you define as part of your app or app package.
+description: Explains how to define a ResourceDictionary element and keyed resources, and how XAML resources relate to other resources that you define as part of your app or app package.
 MS-HAID: dev\_ctrl\_layout\_txt.resourcedictionary\_and\_xaml\_resource\_references
 MSHAttr: PreferredLib:/library/windows/apps
 Search.Product: eADQiWindows 10XVcnh